Shefa Province: Geography

 The Shefa Islands are volcanic and limestone/raised reef in origin.
-The one active volcano in the Province, on Epi is only sporadically active, and other underwater and extinct volcanos are scattered throughout Shefa.
+The one active volcano in the Province, on Epi is only sporadically active, and other underwater and extinct volcanoes are scattered throughout Shefa.

 Shefa is made up of approximately 27 islands, Efate being the most populated and also the location of the Vanuatu capital, Port Vila.
 It is at the south end of the province and is surrounded by several smaller islands, including Iririki, Ifira, Eratap, Erakor, Erueti Lep, Ekapum Lep, Eretoka (Hat), Lelepa, Moso, Nguna, Pele, Kakula, and Emao.
 To the north are the Shepherd Islands, a group that includes Naore, Etarik, Mataso, Makura, Emae, Buninga, Tongariki, Tongoa, Ewose, and Laika.
 At the north end is the other large island in the province, Epi, as well as nearby Tefala, Namuka and Lamen.
 Some of these islands are uninhabited.

 There is plenty of reef accessible for snorkellers to the advanced diver including Pango Wall, and Mele Reef.
 There is even the opportunity to sight endangered species such as turtle and dugongs near Erakor Island and marine sanctuaries.

 Some of the Shefa islands have no permanent watercourses and water must be collected for drinking and bathing from rain water, which can be a tenacious exercise during drier years.
 The rivers of Shefa include the Tagabe, the Epule, and the Rentapau River.

 Marine sanctuaries are becoming an increasingly popular way to attempt to preserve marine life around Shefa, although traditional methods of conservation can be highly effective.
 This movement is also an attempt to increase tourism.
 Parks and Sanctuaries include the Efate Land Management Area. the Nikaura Marine Protected Area on Epi, the Nguna-Pele Marine Protected Area Network on Nguna and Pele, and the Hideaway Marine Sanctuary, Hideaway Island.